michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0123.md

 - n: an artifact surviving from the past
 - n: extreme oldness
 ### Family
+- antiquity: antiquities+
+- antiquate: antiquated, antiquates, antiquating
-antiquity: antiquities+;antiquate: antiquated, antiquates, antiquating;antique: antiquate, antiqued, antiquely, antiques, antiquing, antiquity
+- antique: antiquate, antiqued, antiquely, antiques, antiquing, antiquity
 ### Examples
 - But many of those areas didn’t hold the high-value artifacts prized by collectors, fueling a rise in an industry of counterfeit antiquities.
 - So far, she is the only Iraqi antiquities official to visit.